Sentencing: The judge’s decision about punishment

 An enforcement fee of $102.22 will be added to your fine if you don’t pay it by the due date.

-If you ask for more time to pay the fine, or to pay in instalments, you may have to make a declaration of financial capacity setting out your income, assets and expenditure.
+If you ask for more time to pay the fine, or to pay in instalments, you may have to confirm your income, assets and expenditure (called “a Declaration of Financial Capacity”).
 You may also need to make an initial payment.

 You don’t have an automatic right to pay the fine in instalments.
-The courts will decide whether to let you, and the amount of each instalment.
+The courts will decide whether to let you, and the amount of each instalment to be paid.
 You can be given up to five years’ extra time to pay the fine.

 For information about unpaid fines and what the courts can do to enforce them, see “Court processes: How driving offences are dealt with” in “Driving and traffic law”.